mvsanghvi/Lit-Review/Embryology+Somitogenesis/X-chrom inactivation/X-chromosome inactivation and escape.md

 - Pluripotency factors (OCT4 and NANOG) control *Xist* and *Tsix* expression, preventing SCI in pluripotent cells
 - In human and rabbits, SCI onset is delayed and the paternal/maternal X chromosome is randomly silenced in some cells at early stages of development
 	- Thus skips the imprinted XCI observed in mice
+- *Tsix* doesn't regulate *Xist* in humans
+- Initiation of XCI may be stochastic w subsequent selection cells with appropriate number of X chromosomes expressed
 # XCI spreading
 # XCI maintenance
 # X chromosome 3D structure